meshtastic/meshtastic/docs/developers/device/module-api.md

 The relevant bits of the class hierarchy are as follows

-- [MeshPlugin](http://github.com/meshtastic/meshtastic-device/tree/master/src/mesh/MeshPlugin.h) (in src/mesh/MeshPlugin.h) - you probably don't want to use this baseclass directly
+- [MeshModule](http://github.com/meshtastic/meshtastic-device/tree/master/src/mesh/MeshModule.h) (in src/mesh/MeshModule.h) - you probably don't want to use this baseclass directly
-  - [SinglePortPlugin](http://github.com/meshtastic/meshtastic-device/tree/master/src/mesh/SinglePortPlugin.h) (in src/mesh/SinglePortPlugin.h) - for modules that send/receive from a single port number (the normal case)
+  - [SinglePortModule](http://github.com/meshtastic/meshtastic-device/tree/master/src/mesh/SinglePortModule.h) (in src/mesh/SinglePortModule.h) - for modules that send/receive from a single port number (the normal case)
-    - [ProtobufPlugin](http://github.com/meshtastic/meshtastic-device/tree/master/src/mesh/ProtobufPlugin.h) (in src/mesh/ProtobufPlugin.h) - for modules that send/receive a single particular Protobuf type.
+    - [ProtobufModule](http://github.com/meshtastic/meshtastic-device/tree/master/src/mesh/ProtobufModule.h) (in src/mesh/ProtobufModule.h) - for modules that send/receive a single particular Protobuf type.
 Inherit from this if you are using protocol buffers in your module.

-You will typically want to inherit from either SinglePortPlugin (if you are just sending/receiving raw bytes) or ProtobufPlugin (if you are sending/receiving protobufs).
+You will typically want to inherit from either SinglePortModule (if you are just sending/receiving raw bytes) or ProtobufModule (if you are sending/receiving protobufs).
 You'll implement your own handleReceived/handleReceivedProtobuf - probably based on the example code.

 If your module needs to perform any operations at startup you can override and implement the setup() method to run your code.